Dear CSUF Faculty,

 Academic Integrity Documents

 A student accused of academic dishonesty has an opportunity to appeal the grade penalty through the Academic Appeals Committee.
-If a student is exercising that right, the judicial process is placed on hold until the committee has rendered a final decision in the matter.
+If a student is exercising that right, the conduct process is placed on hold until the committee has rendered a final decision in the matter.

 Academic Integrity Resources